columbia-comp-design/symbol_finder_firestore/README.md

 ### NOTE
 - The separator for the **strength.SWOW-EN.R123.cvs** is a **Tab**
 - Make sure that "Insert spaces when pressing tab" is disable
+- You should use **space** if an associated word has a space in between like "Butler Library"

 3. **Delete *swow_dict.json* from your local machine located in the root directory of this application**